Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Notation, estimands, and identifying assumptions

 \section{Notation, estimands, and identifying assumptions}

 Let $T$ and $Y$ be the treatment and outcome of interest, respectively, while $\boldsymbol{X}$ is a $p-$dimensional vector of potential confounders.
 We observe an i.i.d sample $\boldsymbol{D}_i = (\boldsymbol{X}_i, T_i ,Y_i)$ for $i=1 \dots n$, and denote $\bD=(\bD_1, \bD_2, \dots, \bD_n)$.
-We will be working under the high-dimensional situation where the number of covariates exceeds the sample size, and is potentially growing with the sample size.
-Our framework will be quite general in the sense that the ideas presented will be applicable to a wide variety of causal estimands.
-For clarity, we will first focus on binary treatments and the average treatment effect (ATE) defined as $\Delta = E(Y(1) - Y(0))$, where $Y(t)$ is the potential outcome that would have been observed under treatment $T=t$.

-For binary treatments, identification of the average treatment effect based on the observed data relies on the stable unit treatment value assumption (SUTVA) \citep{little2000causal}, unconfoundedness, and positivity.
-SUTVA implies that for each unit the same treatment cannot lead to different outcomes.
-Unconfoundedness and positivity are: \\ \textit{Unconfoundedness:} $T \independent Y(t) \vert \boldsymbol{X}$ for $t=0,1$
+We work under the high-dimensional situation where the number of covariates exceeds the sample size, and is potentially growing with the sample size.
+We focus our attention on binary treatments and the average treatment effect (ATE) defined as $\Delta = E(Y(1) - Y(0))$, where $Y(t)$ is the potential outcome that would have been observed under treatment $T=t$.
+We assume that the stable unit treatment value assumption (SUTVA) \citep{little2000causal} holds, and that for each unit the same treatment cannot lead to different outcomes, implying $Y_i = Y_i(T_i)$.
+Assuming SUTVA, the average treatment effect can be identified from observed data based on the following assumptions: \\ \textit{Unconfoundedness:} $T \independent Y(t) \vert \boldsymbol{X}$ for $t=0,1$, \\ \textit{Positivity:} There exist $\delta \in (0,1)$ such that $0 < \delta < P(T=1 \vert \boldsymbol{X}) < 1-\delta < 1$, \\ where $P(T=1 \vert \boldsymbol{X})$ denotes the propensity score \citep{rosenbaum1983central}.
+Positivity states that all subjects have a positive probability of receiving either treatment level.
+Unconfoundedness states that there are no unmeasured confounders and that the set of measured variables $\boldsymbol{X}$ contains all common causes of the treatment and outcome.